-It has been a while since I posted about the laws and regulations as they affect short term rentals and vacation rentals in Santa Barbara.
+It has been a while since I posted about the laws and regulations as that affect short-term rentals and vacation rentals in Santa Barbara.
 While there still exists some “gray area” as it relates to the City of Santa Barbara and their interpretation, just know, anything located in the coastal zone of Santa Barbara is currently “license-able”.
 If that’s even a word.

 WHERE IS THE COASTAL ZONE IN SANTA BARBARA?

 Well, it meanders through Santa Barbara and has no definitive line, however, as the crow flies but here is a photo for reference.